falconry/falcon/README.md

 ### Contributing ###

 Pull requests are welcome.
-Just make sure you follow PEP 8 and your commit messages are formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).
+Just make sure to include tests and follow PEP 8 and your commit messages are formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).

 [ajs]: http://goo.gl/QpbS7